Bradley A. Finer

 - Family and sports chiropractic

-I am a doctor of chiropractic at the Bloomington Natural Care Center and a professor for Northwestern Health Sciences University.
+I am a doctor of chiropractic at the Northwestern Health Clinic - Bloomington and a professor for Northwestern Health Sciences University.
 At the University, I teach physical diagnosis, chiropractic methods and Graston Technique, an instrument-assisted soft tissue mobilization technique.

 I have been in practice since 1982.
 I have experience providing general family chiropractic and sports chiropractic.
 I have specialized training in disorders that affect nerves such as pinched nerves, carpal tunnel syndrome, headaches, and disc problems.
 I also enjoy treating athletes.